Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 Use the `get` method of `ChatClient` to retrieve a thread.

 - `thread` is the unique ID of the thread.
+When creating a thread, the ID is contained within the Thread object that is part of the response.

 ```swift
 chatClient.get(thread: threadId) { result, _ in